Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Resolving a Clothes Moth Problem

 An important component in dealing with a clothes moth infestation is sanitation.
 Sanitation refers to vacuuming to remove food sources such as pet fur or hair which may keep the moth larvae well fed.
 In other cases, it may be a matter of removing affected garments and laundering or dry cleaning them.
-If you have a large number of garments, ask the cleaner about a bulk rate for cleaning your clothes rather than paying per article.
+If you have a large number of vulnerable garments, ask the cleaner about a bulk rate for cleaning your clothes rather than paying per article.
 Note that dry cleaning processes have changed.
 Find out if their process will kill fabric pest life stages before spending money for dry cleaning of clothes.

 Another way to kill insects on affected goods is to place them in a clothes dryer for 20-30 minutes on high if they can tolerate heat without damage to them.